 2. Teach Consequences Now – Hebrews 12:11

-Likewise, children should also experience the consequences of every good action.
-My kids knew that having “high grades” in school meant simple rewards, NOT expensive gifts.
-Words of affirmation and kind gestures are equally important.
-It’s the little things they often remember.
+Likewise, children should also experience positive consequences for every good action.
+My kids knew having “high grades” in school meant simple rewards, NOT expensive gifts.

 → Bible verses that children should know by heart